berkley4/ungoogled-chromium-debian/.github/README.md

 - Overflow prevention (-fwrapv) - see [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1031653) and [here](https://gitlab.e.foundation/e/apps/browser/-/blob/master/build/patches/Enable-fwrapv-in-Clang-for-non-UBSan-builds.patch)
 - Extra cromite and vanadium patches (and generic copies of patches derived from these projects)
 - A policy file is installed to help lock down the browser (use [this](https://chromeenterprise.google/policies/) as a reference guide)
-- The Web Bluetooth/HID/Serial/USB APIs are disabled, and the audio/video/screen capture APIs can be disabled via the policy file
+- The Web Bluetooth/HID/Serial/USB APIs are disabled via managed policy
-- Text fragments are disabled by default via the opilcy file (see [here](https://xsleaks.dev/docs/attacks/experiments/scroll-to-text-fragment/) for more info)
+- Text fragments are disabled by default via the poilcy file (see [here](https://xsleaks.dev/docs/attacks/experiments/scroll-to-text-fragment/) for more info)
-- Built without possibly privacy unfriendly Lens Desktop and Screen AI Service components
 - Some security/privacy themed flag files are installed to /etc/chromium.d
+- Potentially privacy-unfriendly Google features - Chromecast, Lens and Translate - are guarded behind runtime flags
+- Reduced attack surface
+    - Some components/features can optionally be disabled/patched out at compile time
+        - ATK/dbus
+        - Catapult
+        - DNS config service
+        - Media remoting
+        - Supervised users
+    - Some other features/components are always patched out
+        - Screen AI Service
+        - Crashpad handler
+        - USB image writer extension API

 ___Other features___

-- Lots of extra runtime flags (via the flag files in /etc/chromium.d)
+- Lots of extra runtime flags (via files in /etc/chromium.d)
-- Lots of extra build flags to try and prevent the building of unneeded testing/debug features
+- Lots of extra build flags to try and prevent the building of unneeded testing/debug/development features
-- The crashpad handler binary is redundant on Ungoogled Chromium and has been patched out
-- Google translate - can be enabled via an edit to /etc/chromium.d/google-translate
-- Various patches to disable several potentially unwanted components/enable system libraries
+- Various patches to enable system libraries
 - Experimental Opentype SVG support via third party patches